AfifRifaie95/Supervised-Machine-Learning-Solutions-to-Predict-Airline-Passenger-Satisfaction/README.md

 The tuned Gradient Boosting confusion matrix also shows better precision and recall, it shows enhanced performance and better generalization across all models.
 It achieved TN (11,451) and TP (8,299) while reducing FP (246) and FN (785).

+# Analysis
+Based on the model’s output, Gradient Boosting was expected to perform best in this report and followed by Random Forest and KNN.
+The result is aligned with our expectation.
+As stated earlier, Gradient Boosting refines predictions by sequentially minimizing errors (residuals) from prior iteration, result as a strong predictive model.
+It also has ability to process intricate data structure and integrate diverse feature dimension effectively.
+This makes it effective at handling high-dimension data and capturing complex feature interactions in airline satisfaction survey dataset.

+In addition to that, both Random Forest and Gradient Boosting have flexibility, however, Gradient Boosting offer more flexibility and options for hyperparameter tuning. the primary hyperparameter (RandomizedSeachCV and GridSearchCV) is tuned for Gradient boosting in this report is n_estimator, which to control the total number of sequential models to fit. learning_rate, which to how much to learn each boosting stage, max_features, set the number of features to consider at each stage. subsample, established the percentage of data to train on at each stage. max_depth and min_sample_leaf.

+With greater number of flexibilities, comes with greater computational cost and time consuming when dealing with large dataset and complex models.
+GridSearchCV performs an exhaustive search over a specified parameter grid.
+It evaluates all possible combinations of hyperparameter values.
+It is however, the computational cost grows exponentially with the number of hyperparameters and their possible values (Keylabs, 2024).
+RandomizedSearchCV, on the other hand, offers a more efficient alternative by randomly sampling a fixed number of combinations from the hyperparameter space.
+This approach reduces the computational burden as it allows users to control the number of iterations.
+Despite its advantages, RandomizedSearchCV may not always find the absolute best hyperparameter combination due to its randomness. it often provides a near-optimal solution much faster, which can be refined further using GridSearchCV over a narrowed range of promising hyperparameters (Brown, 2024).
+This report utilised GridSearchCV that provides near optimal solution much faster and then refined by using GridSearchCV over a narrowed range of promising hyperparameter.
+This approach can reduce computational power and time.

+Interesting finding in this report is the base KNN is performing well with high score matrix, which is unexpected, given its simplicity.
+This could be due to proper data pre-processing such formatting the data, remove any missing values, outliers, feature one hot encoding can significantly impact KNN’s performance.
+In addition to that, critical roles of feature scaling with standardscaller, which process of normalizing the independent variables, fully optimized KNN’s performance.
+It ensures all features avoid bias and improve predictive accuracy.
+It is important to note that decision trees based such as Random Forest and Gradient Boosting do not require feature scaling. which split data based on feature thresholds and are insensitive to the scale of the input features.
+Hence the scaling was excluded in Random Forest and Gradient Boosting for this report.

+In addition to that, it also true the tuning may not drastically improve result when pre- processing is optimized.
+Theoretically, hyperparameter tuning should improve model performance by finding the optimal configuration for a given dataset.
+However, when pre- processing has already extracted, the room for improvement through hyperparameter tuning is reduced.
+This is particularly true for KNN, where the algorithm's performance is closely tied to the distance calculations, which are directly influenced by the quality of the input data.
+In this example, KNN’s output, despite undergoing hyperparameter tuning, achieves 1% training accuracy, raises significant concerns.
+It’s a clear indicator of underfitting.
+An underfitted model with 1% training accuracy suggests that the hyperparameter tuning process has not been effective or that the model's complexity is insufficient to capture the data's nuances (CatarinaG, 2024)